owasp-amass/amass/doc/tutorial.md

     -   Hashcat-style masks for brute-force of subdomains (this can be very useful if you have internal information on naming conventions and so on)
 -   It can be configured using a configuration file which makes it easy to maintain, use or integrate with scripts

-Lastly, I will not be going into the details of installing Amass in this blog post, but if you are interested, you can do so in a number of ways.
+Lastly, we will not be going into the details of installing Amass in this blog post, but if you are interested, you can do so in a number of ways.
 You can compile from source if you have a properly configured Golang environment (Go >= 1.13), or run it using Docker, or install it as a package if one is available for your distribution.
 Detailed installation instructions are available [here](https://github.com/OWASP/Amass/blob/master/doc/install.md).

 ## Amass Intel